Gamehelptoc

 In team games, after dealing, each player exchanges one card with their team partner.
 Both partners choose a card, then the cards are exchanged.
 It is important to choose a card that is most useful for the team partner.

-"You're right, talking is not allowed between teammates, that is an implicit rule, As for many games like this (Belote, Scopa, Tarot)"
+"You're right, talking is not allowed between teammates, that is an implicit rule, as for many games like this (Belote, Scopa, Tarot)"

 Start Space